univention/univention-corporate-server/doc/manual/domain-ldap/backup2master.rst

 .. code-block::

-   $ dpkg --get-selections \* >> dpkg.selection
+   $ dpkg --get-selections \* > dpkg.selection

-This file should be compared with the same output on the |UCSBACKUPDN|.
-Missing packages should then be installed on the |UCSBACKUPDN|.
+Compare this file with the same output on the |UCSBACKUPDN|.
+The package list in the files should only differ in the packages :program:`univention-server-master` and :program:`univention-server-backup`.
+You must then install missing packages on the |UCSBACKUPDN|.
 Especially those packages that install a LDAP schema are absolutely necessary.
-The following command executed on the |UCSPRIMARYDN| will list all affected packages:
+The following command executed on the |UCSPRIMARYDN| lists all packages with a LDAP schema:

 .. code-block::